Love Live! School Idol Project: Print media

 A manga adaptation titled Love Live!, written by Sakurako Kimino and illustrated by Arumi Tokita, began serialization in the January 2012 issue of Dengeki G's Magazine.
 The manga ended serialization in the magazine's May 2014 issue and was transferred to Dengeki G's Comic starting with the June 2014 issue.
-The first tankōbon volume was released on September 27, 2012, and three volumes have been released as of May 27, 2014.
+The first tankōbon volume was released on September 27, 2012, and five volumes have been released as of May 27, 2017.
 The second manga titled Love Live!
 School Idol Diary, written by Kimino and illustrated by Masaru Oda, began serialization in the June 2014 issue of Dengeki G's Comic.
 The first volume of School Idol Diary was released on September 26, 2014.

 A light novel series titled Love Live!
 School Idol Diary is written by Kimino and contains illustrations by Yūhei Murota, Natsu Otono and Akame Kiyose.
 ASCII Media Works published 11 volumes between May 30, 2013 and August 29, 2014.
 A fan book titled History of Love Live! was released on September 10, 2014, which features the Love Live! articles published between the July 2010 and February 2013 issues of Dengeki G's Magazine.